https://bit.ly/sdc-workflow

 description: "The date content was created"

-Next we use the date
+Next we use the date prop in our twig template:

 {% if display_submitted %}